DIY Book Page Bird Nests

 Happy Monday!
-I have Jennifer Z. here today from Town and Country Living with a great project to jump into the New Year with!
-DIY book page bird’s nests!
+I have Jennifer Z. here today from Town and Country Living with a great project !
+If you want to find a way to craft with old or vintage book and love spring crafty ideas with cute little birds, make these DIY book page bird’s nests!

 1. Cut thin strips of old book pages using scissors or a paper cutter.